 The East County Regional Center handles state-level criminal cases from El Cajon, La Mesa, Santee, Lakeside, and surrounding communities.
 Federal cases originating in East County are transferred to the downtown federal courthouse.

-Federal Criminal Defense Practice Areas — El Cajon
+Federal Criminal Law Topics — El Cajon

 White Collar Crime